Linlithgow: Coat of arms

-The burgh's Coat of arms features a black bitch chained to an oak tree on an island, and those born within the town are known as "black bitches".
+The burgh's coat of arms features a black bitch chained to an oak tree on an island, and those born within the town are known as "black bitches".
 In his account of a tour of Scotland, published in 1679, an English gentleman, Thomas Kirk, described the arms of the town as "a black bitch tied to a tree, in a floating island.
 We enquired for a story about it, but could meet with none: their schoolmaster told us it proceeded from the name of the place.
 Linlithgow, in Erst [Gaelic], is thus explained: Lin signifies Lough; Lith, black; and Gow, a hound."

 A more recently recorded legend relates that the bitch was a black greyhound whose master was sentenced to starve to death on an island in the loch.
 She used to swim from the town every day with food for him.
 When this was discovered she was chained to a tree on a different island to suffer the same fate as her master.
 The townspeople took the animal's loyalty and bravery as symbolic of their own.

 Economy

 Linlithgow's rich history and central location make it a popular tourist destination, while many local people commute to Glasgow, Edinburgh or Stirling; this is made relatively easy by the town's railway station and its proximity to both the M8 and M9 motorways.

-The town is served by three supermarkets and a retail park situated in Linlithgow Bridge.
+The town is served by four supermarkets and a retail park situated in Linlithgow Bridge.
 There are also a diverse range of local retailers in the High Street.
 In 2012, there were controversial proposals for a new retail and housing development to the east of the town which were opposed by several local groups.
 However, in November 2013, the planning application was rejected due to the effect it would have on the towns character.

 Linlithgow is home to a major computing centre owned by Oracle and to the telecommunication company Calnex Solutions, founded in 2006 in the town and which floated on the AIM market in September 2020.

 Former industries include the St. Magdalene's distillery, the Nobel explosives works, paper mills and many tanneries.
 The Regent Centre, now known as Nobel House, replaced the previous 1908 build Nobel Explosive Company Works Factory in 1983 and is home to a small shopping centre, with several shops and a bank.